JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 val tempCaracas =
     listOf(27.5, 28.9, 29.6, 30.9, 31.7, 35.1, 33.8, 32.2, 31.3, 29.4, 28.9, 27.6)

-// The df variable stores a data frame of three columns, including records of months, temperature, and cities val df = dataFrameOf(
+// The df variable stores a DataFrame of three columns, including records of months, temperature, and cities val df = dataFrameOf(
     "Month" to months + months + months,
     "Temperature" to tempBerlin + tempMadrid + tempCaracas,